Dent Price Tops $0.0008 on Major Exchanges (DENT)

-Dent (DENT) traded 4% higher against the US dollar during the 24-hour period ending at 17:00 PM ET on June 6th.
-During the last week, Dent has traded 8.8% lower against the US dollar.
-Dent has a market capitalization of $79.72 million and $2.41 million worth of Dent was traded on exchanges in the last day.
-One Dent token can currently be purchased for approximately $0.0008 or 0.00000003 BTC on major cryptocurrency exchanges.
+Dent (DENT) traded 3.3% higher against the U.S. dollar during the one day period ending at 0:00 AM ET on June 6th.
+Over the last week, Dent has traded down 8.1% against the U.S. dollar.
+One Dent token can currently be bought for $0.0008 or 0.00000003 BTC on popular cryptocurrency exchanges.
+Dent has a market capitalization of $79.89 million and approximately $2.84 million worth of Dent was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.